csc-training/summerschool/gpu/docs/05-sycl-essentials.md

         - faster to access than global memory
         - can be used as programmable cache
     - group-level *barriers* and *fences* to synchronize work-items within a group
-        - *barriers* force all work-items to reach a speciffic point before continuing
+        - *barriers* force all work-items to reach a specific point before continuing
-        - *fences* ensures writes are visible to all work-items before proceeding
+        - *fences* ensure writes are visible to all work-items before proceeding
     - group-level collectives, for communication, e.g. broadcasting, or computation, e.g. scans
         - useful for reductions at group-level